GOAL-Robots/roboschool_kuka/README.md

 * roboschool-kuka

-To run multiple simulations with #run_simulations.sh on Ubuntu you also need
+To run multiple simulations with [run_simulations.sh](/blob/master/run_simulations.sh) you also need

 * screen
 * VirtualGL